xabbu42/Master/arbeit.md

 \End{definition}

 Notice that the used constant specifications CS is a subset of the inputs IN.
+The interpretation here is that $(⊃ :)_t$ introduces arguments to Skolem style functions by proving the trivial identity function $t{:}A → t{:}A$.
+So we have two different clearly marked sources of basic proofs in G3lp, on the one hand there are the constants justifying known axioms, on the other hand there are presupposed existing proofs or arguments to proof functions.

-Based on this definition, we can expand the definition of self-referentiality to input sets:
+Based on this expanded notion, we can also expand the definition of self-referentiality to input sets:

 \Begin{definition}[Self-Referential Inputs]